zeoPan/smarttest/readme.txt

-Create a new brand is quick.
+Create a new brand is quick & simple.